-The internationally renowned chemist, pharmacologist and vision scientist, Prof. Krzysztof Palczewski will present a lecture: Chemistry and Biology of Vision.
+The internationally renowned chemist, pharmacologist, and vision scientist, Prof. Krzysztof Palczewski will present an online lecture: Chemistry and Biology of Vision.
 He will discuss visual perception and pharmacological treatment of patients suffering from blinding diseases.
 Prof. Palczewski is the Irving H. Leopold Chair in Ophthalmology, Professor of Physiology & Biophysics at the University of California, Irvine, and a Member of the National Academy of Medicine.
-The event is presented as part of the KF Collegium of the Eminent Scientists Event Series.
+The webinar is presented as part of the KF Collegium of the Eminent Scientists Event Series.

 Retinal photoreceptor cells can respond to light throughout our lives because they continuously regenerate a light-sensitive chromophore and certain essential structures.
 This series of reactions takes place in photoreceptor and the retinal pigment epithelium (RPE) cells.
 Defects in many proteins involved in these processes cause photoreceptor degeneration.
 For example, mutations in the rhodopsin gene may cause human diseases like retinitis pigmentosa (RP) that usually result in late-onset blindness.
 Our long-term goal is to elucidate the molecular mechanisms of phototransduction and retinal degeneration to discover therapeutics for inherited human blinding diseases caused by mutations in phototransduction genes.
 This is a necessary prerequisite for developing evidence-based therapeutic approaches for treatment of these pathological conditions.
 Combining disciplines such as state-of-the art imaging, bioinformatics, genomics, and structural biology with classical histopathological, physiological, and biochemical methods can dramatically increase understanding of causes of inherited human retinopathies and age-related eye diseases.